ctphoenix/Python-Course-Material/chapter2.md

 *** =instructions
 - Use the `play_game()` function to play 1,000 random games, where Player 1 always goes first.
 - When doing this, import and use the `time` library to call the `time` function both before and after playing all 1,000 games in order to evaluate how long this takes per game.
+Print your answer.
 - The library `matplotlib.pyplot` has already been stored as `plt`.
 Use `plt.hist` and `plt.show` to plot a histogram of the results.
 Does Player 1 win more than Player 2?
 Does either player win more than each player draws?

 *** =hint